In conjunction with the Luxembourg Logic & AI Summit

 • Graph neural network causal learning

-• Interpretable/Explainable root cause analysis methods
+• Interpretable and ergonomically-grounded root cause analysis methods for agent decision-making

 • Logic and argumentation-based approaches to causal reasoning